roverwing/RoverWingHardware/docs/index.rst

     RoverWing (without the Feather), top view.

-RoverWing is a  shield (or "wing", following Adafruit's terminology) for Adafruit's `Feather boards <https://www.adafruit.com/feather>`__.
+RoverWing is an extension board  (or "wing", following Adafruit's terminology) for Adafruit's `Feather boards <https://www.adafruit.com/feather>`__.
-This wing provides motor drivers, Inertial Motion Unit (IMU), and connection ports for servos, sonars, GPS, and other peripherals commonly used by small mobile robots.
+This extension board  provides motor drivers, Inertial Motion Unit (IMU), and connection ports for servos, sonars, GPS, and other peripherals commonly used by small mobile robots.
 It also contains a microcontroller preloaded with firmware to control these peripherals, which communicates with the Feather board using